 Itsukushima is known as Miyajima which literally means “shrine island.”
 Said that when you die your soul will cross over via boat into the next world.
 I can’t suggest going to this little off the track island from Hiroshima enough!
-It’s ended up being one of my favourite places within Japan so far!
+It’s become one of my favourite places in Japan so far!

 I was recently able to return to Hiroshima after winning a competition for free flights with Japan Airlines.
 They’ve just released a new direct route from Melbourne – Tokyo and believe me, it was one of the best flights I’ve taken.
 A little care package, snacks, decent food and a range of entertainment options (opinion my own).

 Last time I was in Japan I wasn’t able to make it to a few places in Hiroshima or Miyajima (at all) due to lack of time and opting to check out Bunny Island instead.
 This time around, I was ready to have a full two days doing this area.

 If you’ve ever been to Osaka and wanted to get off the beaten path as they say, you’ve probably heard of the Instant Ramen Museum.
 Located in Ikeda, (a town which loves the Wombat, a native Australian marsupial who has been successfully bread in the The Satsukiyama Zoo) the Instant Ramen Museum makes a great break for something a bit hands on!